shopware/shopware/src/Docs/Resources/current/47-app-system-guide/50-app-examples-and-tutorials/10-create-own-app.md

 ## Own implementation outside of Shopware

 As emphasized before, you need run the endpoints for your apps, i.e. the logic you want to execute when an event occurs, on an accessible web server yourself.

 In this article, we'll give you a short guidance on how to react to Shopware's webhooks by yourself.
-For this example we use a simple Symfony project and use Rroutes for our webhooks.
-However, first things first.
+For this example we use a simple Symfony project and use Routes for our webhooks.
+Please don't forget to read about [creating Symfony projects](https://symfony.com/doc/current/setup.html), in case you didn't know about that before.

 ## First steps in app